Oscars 2024: A night of 'Oppenheimer,' quiet protest, and Ryan Gosling just being Ken

 An earlier start meant more room to breathe.

-The ceremony was moved back from an 8:00 p.m. start to a 7:00 p.m. start (Eastern time, that is), and it ended at 10:30, making the officially planned broadcast three-and-a-half hours.
+The ceremony was moved back from an 8 p.m. start to a 7 p.m. start (Eastern time, that is), and it ended at 10:30, making the officially planned broadcast 3 1/2 hours.
 In the past, it's often been scheduled for three hours, and it will dribble over that limit by whatever amount, but this time, it made its deadline comfortably.
 Some combination of ending a little earlier and making sure there was enough time made the whole thing breathe a little easier.

 Protest was sporadic, but it was there.